 If you want to visit some wineries along the way, stick to the ones along CA Hwy 29 and contact the winery directly to ask where the nearest bus stop is.
 These services are mostly used by workday commuters and the number of trips they make per day is fewer on weekends - especially on Sundays.

 San Francisco to Napa Valley on a Private Tour

 A few San Francisco tour companies offer a personalized way to get to Napa Valley from San Francisco, taking small groups on adventures planned just for them.
 The two best are A Friend in Town and Blue Heron Tours.
-Both companies are locally owned by conscientious, knowledgeable folks who do their best to make their customers happy, and I occasionally make research trips with them.
+Both companies are locally owned by conscientious, knowledgeable folks who do their best to make their customers happy.

 All that personal attention means you might pay more than you would for a big group bus tour, but if you're traveling with several other people, the price difference grows smaller.
 In any case, if your trip to Napa is a once-in-a-lifetime experience, why not get the most out of it?

 San Francisco to Napa Valley on a Guided Tour